 We also have a community of security researchers working hard to make sure 1Password stays the most secure password manager.
 We’re proud to be open and responsible in our hunt for bugs.
 Learn more about our Bugcrowd program.

 This is a bit of a trick question.
 Only encrypted data is ever stored in the cloud.
 Every time you use 1Password, your data is encrypted before a single byte ever leaves your devices.
-Your encryption keys are protected by your Master Password, so only you have the keys to unlock your secrets.
+Your encryption keys are protected by your 1Password account password, so only you have the keys to unlock your secrets.

 No one at 1Password can access any of your passwords or other secrets.
 And if you’re protected from us, you’re also protected from anyone who might compromise us.
 Thanks to strong encryption, the only person with access to your data is you.

 What exactly is encryption?

 Encryption transforms meaningful data into what looks like gibberish using a secret that can also be used to reverse the process.
 Reversing the process is called decryption.

 Without the right encryption key for your data, it’s impossible to decrypt it.
 Because no one else knows your 1Password account password or has your Secret Key, you’re the only one who can decrypt your data.

 What is a Secret Key?